Jliv316/checks-for-understanding/module-2/backend/week_two.md

 ### Week 2 Questions

 1. At a high level, what is ActiveRecord?
 What does it do/allow you to do?
+ - is an ORM Object Relational Mapper.
+Allows you to easily map rows of data into a database (sql in our case) as ruby objects.
+Active Record also has a library of funtions that make accessing the data base a much easier.
 2. Assume you have the following model:

 ```ruby
 class Team << ActiveRecord::Base

 end
 ```

 What are some methods you can call on `Team`?
-If these methods aren't defined in the class, how do you have access to them?
+If these methods aren't defined in the class, how do you have access to them? all, find, find_by, group, create, new, save, update These methods are inherited through ActiveRecord
 3. Assume that in your database, a team has the following attributes: "id", "name", owner_id".
 How would you find the name of a team with an id of 4?
-Assuming your class only included the code from question 2, how could you find the owner of the same team?
+Assuming your class only included the code from question 2, how could you find the owner of the same team? team = Team.find(4) team.name

 4. Assume that you added a line to your `Team` class as follows: